Empty pale yellow rectangle with rounded corners and a thin purple border.

 System design or architecture question

-• Ask a backend developer to reason through a latency problem in a distributed system, or to design a rate-limiting service from scratch.
+• Ask a backend developer to reason through a latency problem or design a rate-limiting service from scratch.

 • Look for how they handle ambiguity.
-The best candidates ask what the scale requirements are, what the failure modes look like, and what already exists — before jumping to a solution.
+The best candidates ask about scale requirements, failure modes, and what already exists before jumping to a solution.

 Role-specific scenarios outperform generic tests every time.
-A developer who can debug a real problem similar to what your team faces every day is more useful than one who aced a LeetCode hard under time pressure.
+A developer who can debug a real problem similar to what your team faces daily is more valuable than one who aced a LeetCode hard under pressure.

-Every country in Latin America runs on its own set of labor rules, tax codes, and mandatory benefits.
-What's legally required in Brazil has no bearing on what's required in Argentina and other countries.
-Companies that hire across multiple LATAM markets without understanding these differences don't just create administrative headaches — they create real legal exposure that compounds the longer it goes unaddressed.
+Every country in Latin America runs on its own labor rules, tax codes, and mandatory benefits.
+What's required in Brazil has no bearing on what's required in Argentina.
+Companies that hire across multiple LATAM markets without understanding these differences don't just create administrative headaches; they create real legal exposure that compounds over time.

 Getting compliance right comes down to three things:

 • Choose the right hiring structure before you make an offer.
-Contractor, EOR, partners, or local entity each carry different legal obligations, and switching after the fact is expensive.
+The table in the previous section is your starting point.

 • Understand the baseline employment law in the country you're hiring from.
 Mandatory benefits, termination rules, and tax contributions apply regardless of what your contract says.

 • Get local legal review on any employment agreement before it's signed.
-US-standard contract templates don't hold up in Brazilian or Mexican courts, and clauses around IP ownership and non-competes need to be written under local law to be enforceable.
+US-standard contract templates don't hold up in Brazilian or Mexican courts.
+Clauses around IP ownership and non-competes need to be written under local law to be enforceable.

 Finding great developers in Latin America requires sourcing reach, technical screening, compliance infrastructure, and speed — and most hiring teams don't have all four in-house.